 It will take between 4 and 5 years for the lace monitors to reach sexual maturity.

 These animals are active during warmer weather.
+One study found the species was able to be active when air temperatures were as low as 16oC by angling their body to the sun.
+This allowed them to heat their body to a temperature of 38oC.
 When it cools, they take shelter in a tree hollow or beneath a fallen tree or rock.

 Because of their strong claws they are able to climb trees which they can use as a means of escaping predators.
 Lace monitors are also competent swimmers.